 A question that is often asked is whether ACL prehab prior to surgery can help speed up your ACL recovery timeline.

-- As a result it is important to prepare your knee for ACL surgery ensuring that you can:
+- As a result, it is important to prepare your knee for ACL surgery by ensuring that you can:

 - Fully extend your knee

-- Reduce knee swelling caused by the ACL tear injury
+- Reduce the swelling caused by the ACL tear injury in the knee.

 - Improve flexion and use the exercise bike